-And yet we aren’t to think that “practicing” the Christian life is a grind, an unpleasant burden.
-Consider the fruits of the efforts he names: honor, strength, purity, hope, joy.
+“Practicing” the Christian life isn’t a grind, an unpleasant burden.
+Consider the fruits of the efforts Brooks names: honor, strength, purity, hope, joy.
 These are choice fruits.
 But no tree bears fruit without cultivation, pruning, feeding, and care.

 Remedy 2: Follow the form, not the feeling

 We serve Christ because it is right and good to do so, not always because we feel like doing so.
 The truth about being a Christian is that, despite the great motivation we have in all God has worked on our behalf, our broken minds and hearts sometimes wallow in apathy.

 Paul the Apostle regularly wrote words of encouragement to continue in the faith to his churches.
 He knew how hard their lives had become because of Christ.
 He saw the rallying cry as a regular tool in his pastoral arsenal.